 - Seek the help of a professional who can help you deal with the effects of your

 The Victim Services Program is here to help you through this.
-Call us at (972) 721-6551 to schedule an appointment or to talk by phone.
+Call (972) 721-6551 to schedule an appointment or to talk by phone.

 Crime Victims Compensation is a program out of the Texas Attorney General’s Office that provides financial assistance to victims of violent crime for specified expenses.
 Some of the expenses covered by the program include: